Valentine's Day gift ideas that show your love

 YnM Weighted Blanket (starting at $61.90; amazon.com)

-Whether she has trouble sleeping or just really enjoys wrapping herself in a throw, a weighted blanket is a great gift for all ages.
-This one has nearly 9,000 positive Amazon reviews and just might give her the deepest, best sleep of her life.
+A weighted blanket is a great gift for all ages, whether she has trouble sleeping or just really enjoys wrapping herself in a throw.
+And this one, which has nearly 9,000 positive Amazon reviews, just might give her the deepest sleep of her life.

+Essential oils are definitely having a moment, as are the diffusers that emanate them, like this one that has nearly 40,000 positive Amazon reviews.
+(Yes, you read that right!)
+A great non-heated alternative to candles, the diffuser is completely silent, has two mist settings (continuous or intermittent) and can be managed from your phone.

+Our favorite, cool-girl tunic is back in stock, and it's appropriate for anyone aged 18 to 80.
+She will be thrilled, whether she's wearing it over leggings, jeans or bare legs.
+You're going to want to snag it before it sells out, again.

 _______________________________________________________________________________